 For some attractions, where he was seated was a factor.

-For example, on the “Kite-Eating Tree” attraction in Planet Snoopy, my son had to sit on the end so that his cast could not harm another child while riding.
+For example, on the “Kite-Eating Tree” attraction in Planet Snoopy, my son had to sit on the end so his cast could not harm another child while riding.

 Thankfully he didn’t have to miss out on all of the fun at Kings Island during his visits.

-The Family Care Center
+The Family Care Center at Kings Island

 A visit to the Family Care Center can make such a difference in the quality of a visit for all families, especially those families with special needs.